- Postdoctoral Fellow (Nov. 2020-Present) — Queensland University of Technology, Centre for Data Science

 - Advisor: Professor Dirk Kroese | Thesis: Advances in Monte Carlo Methodology

-For more details, see my recent CV.
+For more details, please see my recent CV.

 My research, generally speaking, lies at the intersection of computational statistics and probabilistic machine learning.
 I am broadly interested in these fields, but more specifically am interested in novel methodological methods and theory relating